 International submissions are welcome.
 They must relate to the mission of the Journal and meet the Journal’s standards for manuscript preparation.
 Authors are encouraged to seek an expert in translation to assist with the manuscript’s final development before submission to facilitate the review process.

-References must adhere to the style specified in the Publication Manual of the American Psychological Association, sixth edition (2010).
+References must adhere to the style specified in the Publication Manual of the American Psychological Association, 7th edition (2020).
 Authors are responsible for the accuracy of references, particularly author names and page numbers.

 References should focus primarily on work that has been published in the past 3 years.
 Older citations should relate to the original work in the field, classic work related to the topic, or, in rare cases, the only other relevant work.